 SUSPENSION PENDING DISCIPLINARY INVESTIGATION

 Following our investigatory meeting, I confirm that you are suspended from work on full pay with effect from [INSERT DATE] until further notice pending further investigation into [INSERT DETAILS OF ALLEGATION/S].
+We reserve the right to change or add to these allegations as appropriate in light of our investigation.
 Please note that suspension is not a form of disciplinary sanction and we aim to ensure that the period of suspension is no longer than necessary.

 After the investigation has been carried out, I will confirm whether a disciplinary hearing is to be held.